-help us resolve problems, find out about perks and maximize the benefits we get
+Social media channels such as Twitter, Facebook and YouTube can help you resolve problems, find perks and maximize the benefits you get from your credit cards

 1. Score good deals.

 In a Synergistics survey of why customers follow credit card companies on social media, McCracken found “people do it because they think it gives them a leg up on specials.”
 Card companies often reward their followers and fans with special discounts.
 For instance, in 2011 American Express launched the Sync program, allowing customers who registered their Amex cards to access exclusive digital coupons by, say, tweeting a special hashtag or checking in at a merchant with a special Sync offer on Foursquare.
 “AmEx’s card members are heavy tech users, digitally savvy and very engaged in social media,” says Bradley R. Minor, the company’s vice president of digital communications strategy.
 Sync is one way of “connecting to Amex’s card members where they are engaged and focused.”

 According to a February 2013 J.D.
 Power & Associates survey, among customers who had engaged with their credit card company on social media, 71 percent had done so for service reasons such as resolving a problem or getting an answer to a question.
 When it comes to customer service, “satisfaction is driven, obviously, by response and resolution times, but the actual social service representative is critically important as well — the way the representative interacts with the consumer, the kind of verbal rapport they establish, their knowledge and their ability to respond to the customer’s issue,” says Jacqueline Anderson, director of social media and text analytics at J.D.
 Power.